 Like any illness, addiction can be expensive to treat.
 The exact cost of treatment varies, but it is largely dependent on the degree of addiction and where the treatment takes place.
 Thankfully, because rehab falls under the medical umbrella, most insurance can help pay for some or all of your treatment.
 Even though curing your addiction may seem pricey, it’s important to remember that the long-term costs and health effects of drug use are always more expensive.

 It’s normal to feel flustered when you make a mistake.
-Guilt comes from our past actions and choices, and thinking about what decisions you’ve made that have led to addiction or caused pain to your friends and family can be difficult.
+Guilt comes from our past actions and choices, and thinking about what decisions you’ve made that have led to your addiction or caused pain to your friends and family can be difficult.
 You might feel ashamed that you are in rehab, but this should also come with a sense of pride in knowing that you’re strong enough to seek help.
 Many people leave rehab with newfound happiness and a regained sense of dignity, and go on to share their stories to help others still fighting addiction.

 The extent of your addiction may not be the same as others you will meet in rehab.
 By talking to people and learning their stories, you will find that some have used more or less than you.
 It’s important to remember that it’s not an overreaction that you have chosen rehab when you find yourself comparing your addiction to others.
-If drug or alcohol use have caused problems in your life and you are ready to fix them, you are exactly where you need to be.
+If drug or alcohol use has caused problems in your life and you are ready to fix them, you are exactly where you need to be.

 Rehab groups and conversations have their own language and terminology, and you may feel out of place at first until you learn to adapt to them.
 Additionally, you may have conversations or hear stories that cause you to feel distressed.
 Remember that everyone in rehab is there for the same reason—to combat addiction—and that anything you hear or say will only help you down the road to recovery.

 There will, of course, be bumps along the way.
 At times, you may want to give up, or the prospect of sobriety may seem completely out of reach.
 It’s important to remember that everyone in rehab, including your counselors and groups, are there to help you.
 Do not deceive yourself or others in rehab, as many people will easily recognize falsehoods as lies they themselves have told in the past.
-Be ready to hear—and come to terms with—your shortcomings, and allow others to help you move past them.
+Be ready to hear and come to terms with your shortcomings, and allow others to help you move past them.

-While in rehab, you will meet a multitude of amazing people who, just like you, have made mistakes in their lives.
+While in drug rehab, you will meet a multitude of amazing people who, just like you, have made mistakes in their lives.
 Don’t be afraid to make friends and keep in contact with them, as you can act as pillars of support for each other long after your treatment has ended.
 Unfortunately, it is a fact that nearly half of all addicts relapse after participating in rehab.
 While it may be tempting to focus on helping other people with their addictions, don’t forget that your own journey to sobriety and recovery comes first.

-When you come out of rehab, you will have changed for the better.
+When you come out of drug rehab, you will have changed for the better.
 You may find yourself enjoying things you never expected yourself to, or trying new activities you never would have dreamed of.
 Rehab teaches you to be more open with those around you, as well as how to deal with your emotions in more healthy ways than addiction.
 Rehab is there to help you become someone that you, yourself, can be proud of.